Set Up OAuth Authentication#

 valuesObject:

-oauth2_proxy: true # ← enables OAuth
+oauth2_proxy: true # ← enables auth annotations

-Services currently protected by OAuth:
+Services protected by oauth2-proxy (admin-only):

 Integrating with Cloudflare Access#